Gregorio Fontana

 Gregorio Fontana, born Giovanni Battista Lorenzo Fontana (7 December 1735 – 24 August 1803) was an Italian mathematician and a religious of the Piarist order.
 He was chair of mathematics at the university of Pavia succeeding Roger Joseph Boscovich.
 He has been credited with the introduction of polar coordinates.
+Though an abbot, he was sympathetic to the ideals of the French Revolution.